ppy/osu-wiki/wiki/People/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 ## Communication post-application

-When an application is completed, the applicant is provided with an interface that allows him to chat with the evaluators directly through the BN website in order to ask any questions regarding their application consensus and the evaluators' comments.
+When an application is completed, the applicant is provided with an interface that allows them to chat with the evaluators directly through the BN website in order to ask any questions regarding their application consensus and the evaluators' comments.

-The chat would be automatically locked after 7 days of inactivity.
+The chat is automatically locked after 7 days of inactivity.

 ![Feedback chat](img/feedback-chat.png "The feedback chat interface")

 ## Cooldowns

-A cooldown of 60 days that prevents the user from re-applying is applied on the following actions:
+A cooldown of 60 days that prevents the user from re-applying is applied on the following occasions:

 - Failed applications
 - Removals from the Beatmap Nominators